 Part of The Intan’s mission is also to encourage all visitors to realise their own dreams, just as the museum is Alvin’s dream that has been materialised.

 “We are not trying to promote the Peranakan culture but to contribute to the community using Peranakan culture as the platform,” he says.
 In this respect, The Intan makes it a point to contribute back to society by contributing to charity events and even school plays.
+Current ongoing projects include The Social Kitchen.
+He has also collaborated with HomeTeamNS on the T-Play indoor playground in Khatib.

 Address: 69 Joo Chiat Terrace, Singapore 427231